Web 3.0: What It Is and How It Will Change the World

 1. What is Web 3.0?

-Actually, there is no standard definition for Web 3.0.
-The term Web 3.0 was coined in 2014 by English computer scientist Gavin Wood, who is also the co-founder of Ethereum and creator of Polkadot and Kusama..
-It’s also known as the semantic web, a term introduced by Tim Berners-Lee, or simply Web3.
+There is no single, universally accepted definition of Web 3.0.
+The term was coined in 2014 by Gavin Wood, an English computer scientist and co-founder of Ethereum, as well as the creator of Polkadot and Kusama.
+Web 3.0 is also commonly referred to as Web3 or the Semantic Web, a concept originally introduced by Tim Berners-Lee.

-The global Web3 market, valued at $2.25 billion in 2023, is expected to grow at a 49.3% CAGR from 2024 to 2030.
-Growth is driven by rising demand for data privacy, advancements in internet technology, and increasing adoption of digital assets like cryptocurrencies.
+The global Web 3.0 market was valued at USD 2.25 billion in 2023 and is projected to grow at a compound annual growth rate (CAGR) of 49.3% from 2024 to 2030.
+This rapid expansion is fueled by increasing demand for data privacy, continuous advancements in internet infrastructure, and growing adoption of digital assets such as cryptocurrencies.

 2. The Evolution from Web 1.0 to Web 3.0